vcuse/MixedRealityRobotics/README.md

   -Once the Motors have been turned on successfully, clock on the play button on the bottom right of the window.
 This action will start the EGM/UDP server.

   Note, if the robot is returned to home position while the Motor's are on, a guard state will be triggered, and the controller will have to restart in order to undo this guard state.

+ Notes to self:  Make sure to sign into the unity hub.
+Clarify the scene that needs to be opened first.